 Custodial accounts offer an excellent way to manage assets for the benefit of a minor.
 They are versatile and allow for the flexibility that is often needed in this situation.

 You may consider a custodial account if you have kids and want to start saving money for them now.
 You can contribute as much as you need to as you watch your child grow.
-As they get older, you can include them even more in the process by showing them how contributions are made, how interest grows your money or how to choose investments.
+As they get older, you can include them even more in the process by showing them how contributions are made, how interest grows your money or how to choose investments inside their custodial brokerage account.
 That way, by the time they’re an adult and take control of the account, they’ll have gained valuable insight into how to best manage their own money.
 Find a financial advisor to help you decide if a custodial account is right for you.

 If you want to impose stricter limitations on how your child can use the funds, however, then opening a custodial Coverdell Education Savings Account(ESA) is a better option.
 An ESA is also a more advantageous custodial account choice when it comes time to apply for college financial aid, as it’s considered the parent’s assets, not the student’s, and will therefore be weighted less.
 ESAs are also easier on your tax burden when it comes time to take distributions as they are tax-free.